 Opened in 1938, Austin’s Central Fire Station 1 is located at 401 East Fifth Street, atop a corner of Brush Square.
 It’s unmistakably Art Moderne, with the main curve facing the corner of East Fifth and Trinity Streets really driving that point home.
 The building has been designated historic for 18 years now, so it’s not going anywhere — though plans to revitalize Brush Square include a long-term expectation of the building being repurposed as a museum or event space, with the operations of the fire station moving elsewhere.

-The Avenue Lofts, originally built in 1950 at 410 East Fifth Street as the Anson Jones State Office Building, is a very late, but still obvious example of the Moderne style — the curves and porthole windows just don’t lie.
+The Avenue Lofts, originally opened in 1948 as a state office building at 410 East Fifth Street, is a very late, but still obvious example of the Moderne style — the curves and porthole windows, though the latter were added later when the building was rehabbed into condos in 1999, just don’t lie.
 Perhaps even more so than Art Deco, once you know this style, you’ll see it everywhere you go.